The Forsyte Saga (2002 TV series): Episode 3

 Fleur arrives at the cottage where Jon is staying and offers physical intimacy, though Jon is not ready.
 While Jon is out working one day, Jolyon arrives and implores Fleur to give up his son, explaining that he is ill and needs Jon by his side.
 She reluctantly promises Jolyon that she will do so.
 When Jon returns, she tells him of his father's visit, though without mentioning her promise; instead, she proposes that the couple should elope to Scotland where they do not need parental consent to marry.
 They agree to do so at the earliest possible date.

 Prosper tells Annette that he has tired of England and is going abroad.
 Michael Mont seeks Soames's consent to become a formal suitor for Fleur's hand in marriage.
 He agrees, though says that any decision will be up to her.

 The families attend the Eton-Harrow cricket match where Jolyon sees Jon and Fleur together and realises that Fleur has lied to him about giving up Jon.
 Prosper arrives unexpectedly, having not gone abroad, and manages to woo back Annette.
 He publicly asks her to come to Paris with him, and Annette agrees.
 Soames declares he will wash his hands of her.

 Back at Robin Hill, Jolyon at last tells Irene of his serious heart condition, and they agree to tell Jon the truth about the past.
 After the painful confession to Jon, Jolyon suffers a heart attack and dies in the arms of his wife and son.

 Fleur waits at the railway station for Jon to join her for their elopement to Scotland, but he does not appear, having just attended his father's funeral.
-Fleur goes to Robin Hill to tell a reluctant Jon that they should leave withiout delay.
+Fleur goes to Robin Hill to tell a reluctant Jon that they should leave without delay.
 Jon, grief-stricken and emotional, gives in to temptation and he and Fleur make love in the summerhouse.
 The couple are caught by June who berates Jon for being so stupid and unfeeling on that day of all days.
 Irene tells Jon that although he and Fleur are still very young, if they are truly in love she will not stand in the way of their relationship.